Moten, Lucy Ellen

 - Stephen Preskill

-In 1883Frederick Douglass recommended that Moten be appointed to fill the ...
+In 1883Frederick Douglass recommended that Moten be appointed to ...

 A version of this article originally appeared in Africana: The Encyclopedia of the African and African American Experience.